 + PRO: Variety of outdoor activities

-Whether a fitness addict or a nature lover, expats will find plenty to see and do in Cape Town.
+Whether a fitness addict or a nature lover, you will find plenty to see and do in Cape Town.
 Popular outdoor activities include hiking, surfing, running and playing rugby, cricket or soccer.

 + PRO: Lovely weather

 With long, hot summers and mild winters, Cape Town's climate makes it easy to enjoy the wealth of outdoor activities on offer.
-Expats should take note of the famous 'Cape Doctor', though – a strong southeasterly gale that blows for a few weeks of the year.
+That said, you should take note of the famous 'Cape Doctor' – a strong, southeasterly gale that blows for a few weeks of the year.
 Though unpleasant, this wind blows away some smog and pollution that hangs over Cape Town's city centre.

 + PRO: Great nightlife and shopping

-Capetonians take leisure time seriously and the city has a thriving nightlife to show for it, not to mention the fact that Cape Town is the unequivocal gay capital of South Africa.
-Whether expats are keen for a big night out or just a few cocktails with some friends, there are loads of excellent bars and restaurants to choose from.
+Capetonians take leisure time seriously, and the city has a thriving nightlife to show for it.
+Not to mention the fact that Cape Town is the unequivocal gay capital of South Africa.
+Whether you're keen for a big night out or just a few cocktails with some friends, there are many excellent bars and restaurants to choose from.

-The city's thriving wine industry means that it's always easy to access good wine at an affordable price, and going wine tasting in Constantia, Durbanville or Stellenbosch is a great way to spend an afternoon.
+The city's thriving wine industry means that good wine is always easily accessible at an affordable price, and going wine tasting in Constantia, Durbanville, or Stellenbosch is a great way to spend an afternoon.

-For expats in search of retail therapy, there are boundless options in the form of one of Cape Town's many sprawling shopping malls.
+For expats searching for retail therapy, there are boundless options in the form of one of Cape Town's many sprawling shopping malls.
 The city also has several regular, well-loved markets.

 Transport in Cape Town